Tips for Securing Your Remote and Hybrid Workforce

 Insecure Home Networks: Home Wi-Fi networks are shared by every other personal device in the household, such as children’s laptops, domestic IoT devices and home printers.
 These are rarely configured to the same enterprise security standards as a corporate office.
 A recent Bitsight study found that home networks were 3.5 times more likely than corporate networks to have at least one malware family and that nearly one in seven work from home IP addresses have exposed cable modem control interfaces.

 Security Protocol Fatigue: Previously, employees could rely on their in-house security teams to ensure the security of all workspace devices.
-With the lack of in-person help, the lines between secure professional equipment and personal devices have become blurred; 70% of workers in one report admit to using their work devices for personal tasks and nearly the same amount use personal devices for work tasks.
+With the lack of in-person help, the lines between secure professional equipment and personal devices have become blurred; 70% of workers in a report by HP admit to using their work devices for personal tasks, and nearly the same amount use personal devices for work tasks.
 This lax approach makes securing your remote and hybrid workforce even more difficult.

 Five Tips for Securing Your Remote and Hybrid Workforce